Help is available. Speak with someone today.

 Dangers Of Relapsing

 Once an individual finishes rehab, the recovery journey does not stop there.
 Recovery requires a consistent commitment to making better choices and avoiding dangerous influences.
-Married couples have a distinct advantage in that they can rely on one another for support, and rehab can help them overcome the strains on their marriage caused by addiction.
-However, relapse can potentially cause even greater problems within a marriage, and all married couples who experience addiction should know the most common relapse triggers and how to avoid them.
+Married couples have an advantage in that they can rely on one another for support, and rehab can help them overcome the strains on their marriage caused by addiction.
+However, relapse can potentially cause even greater problems within a marriage.
+All married couples who experience addiction should know the most common relapse triggers and how to avoid them.

 Most Common Relapse Triggers